johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-automate-zone-cuts-via-ddns-00.md

 to verify what has changed and whether that should trigger any changes in the DNS data provided by the recipient.

-I.e. the NOTIFY is essentially a message that says "some data has change over there; I suggest that you go and check it out yourself".

 ## What is a "Generalized NOTIFY"?

 This is a proposed extension to the use of {{!RFC1996}} NOTIFY.
-The extension covers using NOTIFY(CSYNC) to signal the publication of a CSYNC record in the child zone (prompting the parent zone to look it up and make a decison on whether to update the delegation information for the child zone based upon what it found.
+The extension covers using NOTIFY(CSYNC) to signal the publication of a CSYNC record in the child zone (prompting the parent zone to look it up and make a decison on whether to update the delegation information for the child zone based upon what is found.
 Another type is NOTIFY(CDS) which does the same, except it is used to prompt the parent to decide whether to update the child DS RRset (or not).

-A generalized NOTIFY is typically sent across a zone cut and the recipient is likely a CSYNC or CDS scanner.
+A generalized NOTIFY is typically sent across a zone cut (from child to parent) and the recipient is likely a CSYNC or CDS scanner.
+In this case it is essentially a message that says:

+	"the delegation information for this child has changed; I suggest that you go and check it out yourself"

 # What is a "DNS Dynamic Update"?